aalto-ics-kepaco/comboFM/README.md

 *comboFM__example.py* contains an example of running comboFM for one outer cross-validation fold with fixed parameters to enable testing without having to run the full nested cross-validation procedure.

+*comboFM_validation.py* contains the script for running an experiment on the validation dataset consisting of the remaining NCI-ALMANAC data not used in the method development.

 *cross-validation_folds* stores the cross-validation folds for 10x5 nested CV used in the experiments (10 outer folds, 5 inner folds) for the three prediction settings described above.
 The folds are designed for duplicated training data in which both of the drugs in a combination are included in both positions such that the symmetry of the drug combinations is taken into account (Drug A - Drug B, Drug B - Drug A), i.e. this informs the algorithm that the combination of drug A with drug B should be considered the same as the combination of drug B with drug A.

 *preprocessing* contains R scripts that were used in preprocessing and extracting the features.

-*experimental_validation_data* contains the results from experimental validation described in the article (also available on: ).
+*experimental_validation_data* contains the results from experimental validation described in the article (also available on Zenodo).

 ## Dependencies